MassivelyOverthinking/Clockwerk/README.md

 * 📕 Logs the latency and status code for each request
 * 🫙 Stores monitoring results in a database of your own choice
 * ➡️ Supports asynchronous database operations to ensure high performance
-* 🚨 Sends alert message to report endpoitn failure or latency
+* 🚨 Sends alert message to report endpoint failure or latency
 * 🤖 Supports MySQL, Prostgresql and SQLite

 ## 📦 Installation